wp-plugins/sopa-blackout-plugin/readme.txt

 = 1.0.6 =

-* Added three new options (redirect to custom SOPA message, display admin notice about plugin, allow user to continue to original destination with "Continue to site" link)
+* New option: redirect to custom SOPA message
+* New option: display admin notice about plugin
+* New option: allow user to continue to original destination with "Continue to site" link
+* Reorganized options screen
+* Bugfix: Some options didn't save the first time you tried them

 = 1.0.5 =